dpwolfe/otucha/README.md

 #### Status

-- Builds and runs on Mac OS X and Windows natively as well as in browser using Emscripten.
+- Builds and runs on Windows, Mac OS X and Linux as well as in browser with Emscripten
-- Currently working on text rendering support.
+- Currently working on increasing code coverage and moving external dependencies to submodules

 #### Developer Setup
 Follow these steps for Windows or Mac development.
 Pay careful attention to any platform specific instructions each vendor provides.